chrysts/chrysts.github.io/index.md

 Christian Simon

-Hi, I am a PhD student in the Australian National University starting in 2018.
+Hi, I was born in Palembang, South Sumatera, Indonesia.
+Atm, I am a PhD student in the Australian National University starting in 2018.
 My research problem focuses on meta-learning, life-long learning, continual-learning, and their applications.

 I incline to solve and describe the problems from these perspectives: representation learning, optimization, and geometry.